Dash-Lambda/Eso/README.md

 #### Language Components:
 Languages supported by Eso can currently have 3 types of components:
-* Interpreters: An interpreter executes a program; or, thinking functionally, it defines a relationship between a program string and its result string.
-An interpreter is the bare minimum for a language to be supported.
-* Translators: A translator defines a relationship between exactly equivalent languages.
-Two languages are exactly equivalent if they share identical structure and are executed in identical ways, meaning a translator merely changes the syntax.
-This also means translators are two-way.
-A translator can be used to add support for derivative languages, as well as to define intelligible languages to make unintelligible languages (like WhiteSpace) easier to use.
-* Generators: A code generator defines a relationship between equivalent programs in non-equivalent languages.
-The primary purpose of a generator is to turn slow interpreted code into code that can be compiled, as demonstrated by the compiling BrainFuck interpreter.
-Even though the original and generated programs are equivalent, meaning they perform the same computation, their structure is not necessarily equivalent, meaning generators are only one-way.
+* Interpreter: This is the only requirement to support a language in Eso, and enables it to run programs in the language.
+An interpreter is a curried function with the (pseudocode) signature configuration => (program => (input => output)), where the configuration is a collection of parameters for any optional features or behaviors the interpreter may have and the program is the source code.
+This means it defines a relationship between the configuration and the relationship between the program and the relationship between the input and the output...
+All that means is that when you call the interpreter you don't just get the output, you get another function that takes the input and returns the output.
+* Translator: Some languages have derivatives (BrainFuck has many).
+A translator defines a relationship between the source code of two languages with one-to-one equivalence, which means you can translatethe code freely between the languages without changing the structure of the program.
+These have a signature of configuration => (program1 => program2).
+Currently translators are used to support BrainFuck derivatives and enable the use of a readable assembly version of WhiteSpace.
+* Generator: These define a relationship between non-equivalent languages.
+A generator is one-way, as it changes the structure of the program.
+These have a signature of configuration => (program1 => program2).
+Generators are currently used for compiling interpreters to translate the code into Scala.

 #### Current features:
 * Run program from text file
+* Log output to text file
 * Unoptimized, optimized, and compiled BrainFuck interpreters
-* Long and SafeLong based WhiteSpace interpreters
 * Translate to and from compatible languages
 * Write WhiteSpace programs with a readable assembly language
 * Generate Scala code from BrainFuck programs